Seoul sees no suspicious activity in North amid Kim concerns

 The presidential Blue House says it had no information about the rumors on Kim's health.
 Speculation often surfaces about North Korea's leadership based on attendance at important state events.
 Kim, who is in his mid-30s, missed the celebration of his late grandfather and state founder Kim Il Sung on April 15, the country’s most important holiday.

-Kim has not made a public appearance since presiding over a political bureau meeting of the ruling Workers’ Party on April 11, discussing preventive measures against the coronavirus and electing his sister as an alternate member of the bureau.
+At his last public appearance, he presided over a political bureau meeting of the ruling Workers’ Party on April 11, discussing preventive measures against the coronavirus and electing his sister as an alternate member of the bureau.
+However, state media reported Kim sent greetings to Syrian President Bashar Assad last week and a “birthday spread" to a North Korean woman who turned 100 on Monday.

 “We have no information to confirm regarding rumors about Chairman Kim Jong Un’s health issue that have been reported by some media outlets.
 Also, no unusual developments have been detected inside North Korea,” Blue House spokesman Kang Min-seok said in the statement.

+The original CNN report had cited an anonymous U.S. official who said Kim was in bad shape after an unspecified surgery.
+Later, another US official told the same network that the concerns about Kim’s health are credible but the severity is hard to assess.

+Daily NK, an online newspaper focused on North Korea that often cites defectors or unspecified sources within North Korea, had cited anonymous sources saying Kim was recovering from heart surgery at a resort north of capital Pyongyang and that his condition was improving.

-A political upheaval in North Korea would be unlikely even if Kim became sidelined by health problems, according to analyst Cheong Seong-Chang at South Korea’s private Sejong Institute.
+A political upheaval in North Korea would be unlikely even if Kim became sidelined by health problems, according to analyst Cheong Seong-Chang at the private Sejong Institute in South Korea.

 Cheong said Kim’s sister, Kim Yo Jong, is already exercising significant influence within the government and that most members of Pyongyang’s leadership share an interest with the Kim family in maintaining the North’s system.